 Tesla Model Y review (2024): Best electric SUV?

-The Tesla Model Y is a cross between the Model 3 and Model X, where it costs the same as the former but offers a more practical design than the latter.
-Indeed, the American automaker is looking to appeal to those who want a more affordable all-electric SUV, while still providing the full-blown Tesla experience.
+The Tesla Model Y has been around since 2020 and is seen by many as a cross between the Model 3 saloon and Model X SUV.
+The American automaker is looking to appeal to those who want a more affordable all-electric SUV, while still providing the full-blown Tesla experience.
+However, with many fully electric SUVs on the market, can the Model Y stand out over its rivals?

 If you’d prefer to watch a review of the Tesla Model Y, head on over to our YouTube channel.